sspowers/true-woba/README.md

 First, we argue against the use of stabilization rates when interpreting small sample sizes.
 For one matter, stabilization rates have more to do with the population variance in true skill level than variance in the observed statistic.
-For another, there is a spectrum of sample sizes, not just ``too small'' and ``big enough,'' a nuance not addressed by stabilization rates.
+For another, there is a spectrum of sample sizes, not just _too small_ and _big enough_, a nuance not addressed by stabilization rates.
 We advocate the use of regression to the mean to precisely quantify the uncertainty due to finite sample sizes.
 A feature of regression to the mean for wOBA is that it automatically learns that the population variance for